 Fiesta de San Juan Almuñécar

 One of the biggest bonfires is always on the east side of Playa Puerta del Mar, with many wooden pallets and sticks being burned.
-Traditionally Velilla Beach and Puerta del Mar have younger crowds who will party all night long.
-Along Cotobro or San Cristobal, you will find more families and it can quiet down around 03:00 or 04:00 in the morning.
-No matter where you go you will enjoy the night, even if you are just walking by to see what’s going on.
+Traditionally, Velilla Beach and Puerta del Mar have younger crowds who will party all night long.
+Along Cotobro or San Cristobal, you will find more families, and it can get quiet around 03:00 or 04:00 in the morning.
+No matter where you go, you will enjoy the night, even if you are just walking by to see what’s going on.

 Rooftops